Frank Pakenham, 7th Earl of Longford

 Longford was famed for championing social outcasts and unpopular causes.
 He is especially notable for his lifelong advocacy of penal reform.
 Longford visited prisons on a regular basis for nearly 70 years until his death.
 He advocated for rehabilitation programmes and helped create the modern British parole system in the 1960s following the abolition of the death penalty.
 His ultimately unsuccessful campaign for the release of Moors murderer Myra Hindley attracted much media and public controversy.
 For this work, the Longford Prize is named after him.
 It is awarded annually during the Longford Lecture and recognises achievement in the field of penal reform.

 As a devout Christian determined to translate faith into action, he was known for his bombastic style and his eccentricity.
 Although a shrewd and influential politician, he was also widely unpopular among Labour leaders, particularly for his lack of ministerial ability, and was moved from cabinet post to cabinet post, never serving more than two years at any one ministry.
 Labour Prime Minister Harold Wilson opined that Longford had the mental capacity of a 12-year-old.

-In 1972, he was made a Knight of the Garter.
+In 1972, he was made a Knight Companion of the Garter.
 In the same year, he was appointed to head the group charged with investigating the effects of pornography on society which published the controversial Pornography Report (the Longford Report).
 He became known as a campaigner against pornography and held the view that it was degrading to both its users and to those who worked in the trade, especially women.
 Longford was also an outspoken critic of the British press, and once said it was "trembling on the brink of obscenity".

 Longford was instrumental in decriminalising homosexuality in the United Kingdom, but was always forthright with his strong moral disapproval of homosexual acts on religious grounds.
 He opposed furthering gay rights legislation, including the equalisation of the age of consent, and also supported the passage of Section 28.

 Background and education

-Born into an Anglo-Irish aristocratic family, he was the second son of Thomas Pakenham, 5th Earl of Longford in the Peerage of Ireland.
+Born in London to an Anglo-Irish aristocratic family, he was the second son of Thomas Pakenham, 5th Earl of Longford in the Peerage of Ireland.
 He was educated at Eton College and New College, Oxford, where as an undergraduate he was a member of the Bullingdon Club.
-Despite having failed to be awarded a scholarship, he graduated with a first-class honours degree in Philosophy, Politics, and Economics and became a don at Christ Church.
+He graduated with a first-class honours degree in Philosophy, Politics, and Economics and became a don at Christ Church.